 To sum it all up

 - there’s a way we think better about these types of problems and the double diamond process is wired to allow this thinking to happen, so we can help ourselves by using it as a framework

-- as a part of that framework, using UX research wisely will help us get to the meaningful insight, so we shouldn’t avoid it, but we should be smart and focused while choosing the methodology
+- as a part of that framework, using UX research wisely will help us get to meaningful insight, so we shouldn’t avoid it, but we should be smart and focused while choosing the methodology

 - having a wider design team helps with keeping up with the fast pace and delivering better ideas

 Choosing good practices and a reliable process can help a lot when it comes to moving through the project.
-Remember, we are working on “wicked problems”, and frameworks we use will either be good for dealing with those or not.
-To make sure we can feel confident as we are building a product, we can help ourselves by implementing reliable frameworks like double diamond, but we also need the focus on understanding those and why they are helping us.
+Remember, we are working on “wicked problems”, and the frameworks we use will either be good for dealing with those or not.
+To make sure we can feel confident as we are building a product, we can help ourselves by implementing reliable frameworks like a double diamond, but we also need the focus on understanding those and why they are helping us.
 For this, we need to share a high level of understanding based on solving problems together as a team.

 For the end, here are some sources that can give you more valuable insights:

 - Beyond the Double Diamond: thinking about a better design process model